 In order to fight criminals using banker’s draft to wash their ill-gotten fund, organizations (both financial and non financial) should train their employees on how monies are or can be laundered.
 The main stream media and social media should create the awareness and educate the general public to be on the alert when dealing with people and report any suspicious activity to the Financial Intelligence Centre (FIC) and/ or the nearest police station.

 Introducing new regulations and/ or guidelines on the issuance of banker’s draft (that is if we are still going to use it) will also go a long way in the fight against money laundering and terrorist financing.
 The guidelines or regulations should try and address the following issues:

 - Threshold limit to issue a banker’s draft to a non customer (someone without a bank account) if it is to be allowed.

 - Knowledge and evidence of the source of funds of the non-customer.

 - Criteria for opening a banker’s draft relationship with a foreign financial institution.

 - Acceptable and unacceptable transactions (e.g., structuring transactions or the purchase of multiple sequentially numbered drafts for the same payee).

 - Monitoring and reporting suspicious activities associated with banker’s draft.

-Customers of Financial Institutions and the general public as a whole should be encouraged to use the electronic payment system for the payment of good and services.
+Customers of Financial Institutions and the general public as a whole should be encouraged to use the electronic payment system or point of sale systems for the payment of good and services.
 The use of ACH transfers (either through internet banking, mobile banking or USSD) and issuance of cheques will help overcome the money laundering issues associated with banker’s draft.
 This will even save the customer the time and risk of carrying huge sums of money.